ICT710-g4/frontend-project/README.md

 ### Overview

-This component receive query data from the database API through GET method, and display the movement status of each edge devices in a simple HTML page.
-The frontend HTML page is updated in real time automatically via SSE and Javascript.
+This component receive query data from PostgreSQL database API via GET method, and display the movement status of each edge devices in a simple HTML page.
+The frontend HTML page is updated in real time via SSE and Javascript.
 This repository is Heroku deployable with Procfile and requirements.txt included.

 ### Heroku